 Understanding the role of private investigators

-Often hired by individuals, businesses, or attorneys, a PI is a professional who specializes in research, surveillance, and other methods of investigation.
-Although they’re not government officials, they’re licensed to gather information and can assist in criminal and civil cases, find missing persons, or delve into a person’s background.
+Often hired by individuals, businesses, or attorneys, PIs specialize in research, surveillance, and other methods of investigation.
+Although they’re not government officials, they’re licensed to gather information and can assist in criminal and civil cases.

 Their scope of work

-PIs’ are multifaceted professionals who can handle a diverse range of tasks, including:
+PIs’ can handle a diverse range of tasks, including:

 Pre-Trial Preparation: They assist attorneys in gathering evidence, interviewing witnesses, and preparing a robust case for their clients.